valtimo-platform/valtimo-documentation/reference/feature-toggles.md

   By default, the application title is shown in the browser tab as a prefix e.g. 'Valtimo - Processes'.
   With this featureToggle it is possible to change this to 'Processes - Valtimo'.

-* **`disableFormFlow`**

-  By default, it is assumed the `form-flow` module is configured in the backend, and thus a form flow option is available on the Process links admin page.
-If this module is not configured, use this toggle to disable the option on the Process links page.

 * **`showUserNameInTopBar`**

   If enabled, the full name of the user currently logged in is shown in the top bar next to the user menu button.